 Concerning fatality rate and age, there are two studies to draw from in which to gather information.
 These articles are the Report of the WHO-China Joint Mission and the paper by the Chinese Center for Disease Control and Prevention (CCDC).
 (12)

 The death rate means that the probability of dying if infected by the virus.
 They do not represent share of deaths by age group.
-This table represents for a person in a given age group, the risk of dying if infected with COVID-19.

 Distribution of Cases by Age Group in Italy and South Korea